trifonnt/vagrant-adempiere-devbox/README.md

 ## <a name="usage"></a> Usage

-The ADempiere "development box" is a complete development environment for ADempiere users.
+The ADempiere "development box" is a complete development environment for ADempiere developers.

 It requires to have [Vagrant](https://www.vagrantup.com/) installed on your machine.